-Questions Answers How is suspected non-compliance reported? (cont) Description of each finding in the complete RCO audit report in detail each with ALL of the following: Whether the finding represents apparent serious, apparent continuing, or other non-compliance The specific (with citation) federal regulation, BCM IRB procedure, or VA Handbook policy for the finding to represent apparent serious or continuing or other non-compliance A clear and concise description of the facts, using whatever presentation or format (paragraph, table, etc.) necessary that most appropriately describes the finding that includes the relevant information the IRB will need to: Substantiate the apparent non-compliance Understand the nature and severity of the non-compliance on the protection of subjects' rights and welfare, makes its determination, and suggest corrective actions, and, Complete supporting documentation such as: copies of audit worksheets, any additional supporting documentation that may assure the IRB that subjects' rights and welfare were reasonably protected, committee approval letters, interim notices, photocopies of consent documents with irregularities, summaries of the consent dates for each subject, etc. as appendices to the report.
-Description of, if any, corrective actions that have been implemented, either self-initiated by the PI's or any suggested as part of the RCO audit (research compliance education activities) to prevent or correct the same non-compliance in the future A summary of to whom and to which offices or entities the RCO has made or will make concurrent or previous reports related to these findings of apparent serious or continuing non-compliance, or other non-compliance A statement that accompanies the report signed and dated by the PI that provides the IRB with the PI's proof of receipt and concurrence with the RCO audit findings or the PI's corrections of errors of fact with the RCO report.
+Questions Answers How is suspected non-compliance reported? (cont) Description of each finding in the complete RCO audit report in detail each win ALL of the following: Whether the finding represents apparent serious, apparent continuing, or other non-compliance The specific (with citation) federal regulation, BCM IRB procedure, or VA Handbook policy for the finding to represent apparent serious or continuing of other non-compliance A clear and concise description of the facts, using whatever presentation or format (paragraph, table, etc.) necessary that most appropriately describes the finding that includes the relevant information the IRB will need to: Description of, if any, corrective actions that have been implemented, either self-initiated by the PI's or any suggested as part of the RCO audit (research compliance education activities) to prevent or correct the same non-compliance in the future A summary of to whom and to which offices or entities the RCO has made or will make concurrent or previous reports related to these findings of apparent serious or continuing non-compliance, or other non-compliance A statement that accompanies the report signed and dated by the PI that provides the IRB with the PI's proof of receipt and concurrence with the RCO audit findings or the PI's corrections of errors of fact with the RCO report.
 The IRB requires that the information in the RCO report be provided to the PI and requires his/her concurrence of the findings, in order to confirm that the finding is correct (no errors of fact); and to assure that any actions can be taken to protect subjects prior to the IRB making a finding for the PI's non-compliance as serious and/or continuing.